 Here is a list of a few perfectly healthy foods we tend to think of as “bad” and the reasons why they aren’t:

-Carrots: Ever since the Sugar Busters diet was introduced in the mid 90’s people have had issue with carrots.
+Ever since the Sugar Busters diet was introduced in the mid 90’s people have had issue with carrots.
 Just this week I was asked what my opinion on them is.
 Sugar Busters claimed they were full of sugar and to be avoided.
 In reality, carrots are nutrition packed and low calorie – with 1 cup having only about 50 calories – and are a perfectly acceptable choice.
 They are full of fiber, beta-carotene, potassium, and antioxidants.
 They are a great crunchy snack paired with a little hummus or dip or roasted in the oven.
 I particularly like the tricolor purple, yellow, and orange ones.
 So forget that old notion that carrots are to be avoided.
-I can assure you that no one gains weight or develops any chronic disease from eating too many carrots.

 Bananas are full of nutritional benefits.
 We all know of one of their beneficial nutrients, potassium.
 A medium banana has about 420 mg of potassium.
 Getting plenty of potassium is important in combating high blood pressure because potassium lessens the effect of sodium.
 Eating bananas as well as plenty of other fruits and vegetables is an easy way to boost your potassium.
-Bananas are also good sources of fiber, vitamin B6, and vitamin C, all at about 105 calories for the medium size.
+Bananas are also good sources of fiber, vitamin B6, and vitamin C.

-Grapes: Grapes are another fruit that are often maligned and avoided because they are believed to be a high glycemic food.
+Grapes are another fruit that are often maligned and avoided because they are believed to be a high glycemic food.
 Again, grapes have a glycemic load of 11, not considered anywhere close to high.
 The more you eat, of course, the higher the impact on your blood sugar.
 In moderate, healthy portions, though, grapes can be and are, a perfectly healthy choice.
-For reference, a half cup is around 16 grapes and has only 55 calories along with a healthy dose of vitamin C and K, fiber, as well as the cancer and heart disease fighting antioxidant resveratrol.
+Grapes are great sources of vitamin C and K, fiber, as well as the cancer and heart disease fighting antioxidant resveratrol.

-The interesting thing is that the longer your list of “can’t haves” and “don’t eats” is the more limiting and restricting it becomes, which then creates more desire for those off-limit foods.
+The interesting thing is that the longer your list of “can’t haves” and “don’t eats” is the more limiting and restricting it becomes, which then creates more desire for those foods often label as “off-limits”.
 The more we can change our relationship and mindset with food to a more positive one, and weed out the chatter and nonsense, the better.